 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Tree Apron Moss comes in an Array of Varieties

-The most common image that comes to peoples' minds is of long strands of Spanish moss hanging from the boughs of a full oak tree.
+The most common image that comes to peoples' minds is long strands of Spanish moss hanging from the boughs of an entire oak tree.
 You can also have that look of the deep south in your home and yard decorations.

 Tree Apron Moss is a Very Ornamental Moss that Grows on Trees

 Spanish moss is the most common hanging tree moss used for ornamentation and horticulture.
 It is widespread naturally throughout the southern parts of the United States.
 It is an epiphyte moss, which means it grows in the branches of a variety of trees.
 Usually, it does not harm the tree at all.
 However, if it gets thick enough, it can shade the tree's leaves and affect its overall growth pattern.
 The primary uses in landscaping are as a decoration for large trees.
 It can also be used as bedding for flower gardens.
 It has recently found application in green roofing as well.

 Tree Apron Moss has a lot of different uses, such as home decor and packaging.